Amireshhhh/Amireshhhh/README.md

-## Hi there, This is my GitHub/Website.
+## Hi there, this is my GitHub.
 You can find the projects that I was working on here!  👋

 <!--
 **Amireshhhh/Amireshhhh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.